Jerry D. Murphy

 Dr. Jerry D Murphy has a Masters Degree in Anaerobic Digestion (1991 - 1992) and a PhD in energy production from waste (1999 – 2003).
-He has extensive work experience as a professional engineer in the UK and Ireland prior to his academic career.
-He presently holds a position as Lecturer in Transportation Engineering in University College Cork and Principal Investigator (PI) in Bioenergy and Biofuels in the Environmental Research Institute (ERI).
-He has supervised to completion 21 postgraduate students.
-He has served as an external examiner to PhD and postgraduate candidates in Universities in Finland, the UK and Ireland.
+He is the Lecturer in Transportation Engineering in University College Cork and Principal Investigator (PI) in Bioenergy and Biofuels in the Environmental Research Institute (ERI).
+He has supervised to completion 25 postgraduate students and has served as an external examiner to PhD and postgraduate candidates in Universities in Finland, the UK and Ireland.

-He has written 55 peer review journal papers (48 published, 7 in review); this work has been cited ca. 800 times in peer review press (H Factor 17).
-He has 267 citations in 2011 alone.
+He has written 62 peer review journal papers (58 published, 4 in review) and 30 peer review conference papers; this work has been cited ca. 1620 times in peer review press (H Factor 23).
 Jerry serves as a referee on numerous peer review journals and is on the Editorial Board of Renewable Energy.
-He has presented his work at 29 international conferences and has delivered a further 31 invited lectures.

 Biogas from Grass: Teagasc Walsh Fellowship.
 July 2012 – June 2016. €80,000